How to Choose a Soda Fountain System for Your Canadian Restaurant

 The Alternative: Commercial Slushy Machines

 For restaurants and food service operations that want a high-margin beverage programme without the complexity of a full soda fountain installation, a commercial slushy machine is an excellent alternative.
-The Bunn Ultra NX Black & Stainless Steel Double 3 Gallon Slushy Machine 120V at $6,599.99 requires no CO2 supply, no water line connection, and no complex installation — just plug it in and fill it with your chosen syrup and water.
+The Bunn Ultra NX Black & Stainless Steel Double 3 Gallon Slushy Machine 120V at CA 6,599.99 requires no CO2 supply, no water line connection, and no complex installation — just plug it in and fill it with your chosen syrup and water.

 A slushy machine doesn't replace a soda fountain, but for operations that don't have the budget or infrastructure for a full fountain system, it's a genuinely profitable alternative that many customers — particularly younger ones — prefer.